quixio/quix-docs/docs/platform/troubleshooting/troubleshooting.md

+# Troubleshooting

 This section contains solutions, fixes, hints and tips to help you solve the most common issues encountered when using Quix.

-# Data is not being received into a Topic
+## Data is not being received into a Topic

   - Ensure the Topic Name or Id is correct in Topics option of Quix Portal.